 Over time, a gap in the quality of endoscopy skills, across this country and others, has been identified through varied sources and a solution deemed critical to be realized.
-With the CAG's increased focus on quality markers for all performed procedures, the SEE program is one initiative that will certainly help to accomplish that very goal.
-In September 2012, a working group met to determine the scope of the gap, the key components that the Skills Enhancement for Endoscopy (SEE) Program would house and the framework on how to develop this program nationally to ensure that standards were uniform, could be monitored and that training would be available to those in need.
-It was determined that the SEE Program would encompass three types of accredited programs, each to run independently.
-The first courses offered will be Train-the-Colonoscopy-Trainer (TCT) courses, that will be led by SEE Faculty members.
-These courses are designed to improve teaching skills and procedural conscious competence needed to teach colonoscopy.
-In general, TCT courses will run 1.5 days with three (3) faculty members teaching up to 6 delegates.
-TCT courses will be offered at either CAG designated training centers* or at a Canadian residency training program center that have met the specified conditions to do so.
+With the CAG's increased focus on quality markers for all performed procedures, the Skills Enhancement for Endoscopy© (SEE©) Program is one initiative that will certainly help to accomplish that very goal.
+In September 2012, a working group met to determine the scope of the gap, the key components that the SEE© Program would house and the framework of how to develop this program nationally to ensure that standards were uniform, could be monitored and that training would be available to those in need.
+It was determined that the SEE© Program would encompass two (2) types of accredited programs, each to run independently.
+The first course offered is Train-the-Endoscopy-Trainer (TET), which will be led by SEE© Faculty members.
+These courses are designed to improve teaching skills and procedural conscious competence needed to teach endoscopy.
+In general, TET courses will run 1.5 days with two (2) faculty members teaching up to six (6) delegates.
+TET courses will be offered at either SEE© Certified training centres* or at a Canadian residency training program centre that have met the specified conditions to do so.

 - Nursing staff is a requirement

-- As these are accredited programs CPD Section Credits to be applied for (Group Learning, Peer Assessment or Personal Learnings – Section 1, 2 or 3)
+- As these are accredited programs CPD Section Credits can be applied for (Group Learning, Peer Assessment or Personal Learning's – Section 1, 2 or 3)

-Click the locations to view schedules:
+Click the locations to view confirmed and tentative schedules: